Do you want more energy to power through your busy days? Taking C8 MCT oil as part of a healthy keto diet might be what you need.

 What’s so great about C8 specifically?
 For one, the shorter carbon chain means your body will spend less time and energy converting MCT molecules into ketones.

 Instead of spending time processing in the liver, the C8 molecules are quickly transformed and ready to use.
 Once ingested, it doesn’t take long for your body to feel the effects.

 All of this means you’ll reap the positive benefits that much faster.

-- Better your cognitive health.
-A pure C8 MCT oil also comes packed with powerful antimicrobial properties that can help you keep bad bacteria in check while still maintaining a healthy gut balance.
-Improve your gut health and you’ll see an improvement in your mental alertness and memory[*].
+- Better gut and cognitive health.
+A pure C8 MCT oil comes packed with potent antimicrobial properties that can help you keep harmful bacteria in check while still maintaining a healthy gut balance.
+If you improve your gut health, you have a better chance to experience greater mental alertness and memory[*].

-- Feel satiated after meals and for much longer.
+- Satiation after meals for much longer.
 Healthy fats like MCTs curb cravings and help you reach that full feeling much sooner, two things that can aid in weight loss.

 - Improve your exercise performance.
 One study confirmed that when cyclists consumed MCTs during their two-hour endurance ride, they improved their overall performance times[*].